gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 The following section describes the processes and algorithms used in the SVT-AV1 encoder.
 The first-level subsections describe the operation of each concurrent process found in Figure 4.
-Second-level and lower subsections describe high-level algorithm behavior and design considerations.

 ### Resource Coordination Process